 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/8315/.
 Also, please do not modify any references to the original work (if any) contained in this content.

 The calculator below computes the cross product of two vectors in three-dimensional space and visualizes the result.
-On the graph, first vector is shown in green, second vector is shown in blue, and cross product is shown is red.
-The theory and formulas can be found below the calculator.
+On the graph, the first vector is shown in green, the second vector is shown in blue, and the cross-product is red.
+You can find the theory and formulas below the calculator.

 The cross product or vector product (occasionally directed area product to emphasize the geometric significance) is a binary operation on two vectors in three-dimensional space and is denoted by the symbol .
 Given two linearly independent vectors and , the cross product, (read "a cross b"), is a vector that is perpendicular to both and and thus normal to the plane containing them.